SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

 * **Regulatory & Compliance Needs:** Depending on the industry, there might be specific regulatory or compliance requirements related to authentication.
 For example, financial or healthcare industries might have stricter requirements.

 * **User Experience:** The ease of use for end-users can be a factor.
-Some solutions might offer a smoother user experience, fewer login prompts, or better integration with other services.
+Some solutions might offer a smoother user experience, fewer log in prompts, or better integration with other services.

 * **Flexibility & Extensibility:** How easy is it to extend or modify the authentication process in the future?
 This can be crucial if there's a need to add new features or integrations later on.